matthiasbayer/matthiasbayer/README.md

 ### Technologies

 I've been involved in web development since the era of Netscape.
 Backend roots in Java, PHP and Python.
 DevOps experience with Docker, Kubernetes, AWS and Serverless.
-Transitioned to the frontend where I witnessed the remarkable evolution of JavaScript, the rise of jQuery, the disruptive impact of Node.js, and the dominance of React.

-Currently, my primary focus revolves around innovative technologies such as React, TypeScript, and Next.js.
+Currently, my primary focus revolves around innovative technologies such as TypeScript, React and Node.js.

 ### Contact